facebook app symbol twitter linkedin

 “Recognizing that tribal leaders understand the values and needs of their communities better than federal officials in Washington, D.C., the Trump administration continues to empower tribal communities to manage their own lands,” Assistant Secretary for Indian Affairs Billy Kirkland said in a statement.

-The extension gives tribes another decade to participate in the program while Congress considers legislation that would make the authority permanent and broaden statutory definitions governing eligible trust assets.
+The Intertribal Timber Council welcomed the extension, saying in a statement to Tribal Business News that it provides tribes greater certainty to invest in management capacity while Congress considers legislation that would make the authority permanent and broaden statutory definitions governing eligible trust assets.